Non-Discrimination Policy Complaint Procedure

 Any student who submits a written complaint and subsequently decides not to pursue the matter may withdraw his or her complaint and the Non-Discrimination Incident Report Form will be destroyed and no record of the complaint will be kept.
 If the employer has already been contacted when the student drops the complaint, the employer will be told that the student has withdrawn the complaint and the employer will have an opportunity to respond to the substance of the complaint if the employer so wishes.

-If the Dean of Students finds that the employer should be sanctioned for its recruiting conduct, she may impose sanctions on the employer, including, in serious cases, barring the employer from on-campus interviewing programs at UCI Law for a stated time.
+If the Vice Dean finds that the employer should be sanctioned for its recruiting conduct, she may impose sanctions on the employer, including, in serious cases, barring the employer from on-campus interviewing programs at UCI Law for a stated time.
 Information about formal sanctions imposed on particular employers will be made available to students.